6 Common Mistakes People Make While Shopping on Amazon

 For example, there are some hidden tricks (did you know about the Amazon Outlet?) and mistakes to avoid (don't forget to read customer ratings and reviews) that will help you take advantage of the best discounts and make shopping online even easier.

 Keep reading for six mistakes that you might be making when you shop on Amazon (and how to avoid them).

 Amazon is already known for its deals, on items ranging from housewares to skincare (and nearly everything in between), but you can save more if you time your purchases around sales.
-The site holds massive sales around Black Friday and Cyber Monday every year, as well as the famous annual Prime Day, but you can also save by frequently checking the Today's Deals page and keeping track of other sale events, like the Big Style Sale that's going on now.
+The site holds massive sales around Black Friday and Cyber Monday every year, as well as the famous annual Prime Day, which is being held from June 21 to 22 this year.
+You can also save by frequently checking the Today's Deals page.

 2. Forgetting to Comparison Shop

 Comparison shopping is a must when shopping online, especially on Amazon.
 It's worth comparing brands and styles to find the right product for you, whether you're shopping for cookware or a new swimsuit.
 Amazon Assistant makes comparing prices easy, since it offers a 30-day price tracker tool that will help you find the best time to shop and save on the products you're looking for.
 By installing Amazon Assistant in your browser, you'll have access to several other tools, including product comparisons and shortcuts, that will continue to simplify your online shopping experience.

 One of the most helpful aspects of shopping on Amazon is the customer reviews.
 In addition to a five-star rating system, customers often leave detailed reviews, highlighting the pros and cons of a product.
 Shoppers can also ask questions and reviewers can answer for more specific shopping help.
 So, don't forget to look beyond the star rating, since the reviews section likely holds the answers to nearly any question you might have about that suitcase or pair of running shoes you're debating purchasing.